 At Touchpoint, our product managers ensure a smooth documentation life cycle.
 They understand that internal product documentation is essential for effective knowledge sharing and team efficiency.
 Why?
 Because they manage a feature-rich product and a large, remote team.

-Let’s dive into the methodology of how we crafted our internal product documentation for the purpose of streamlining the development of our soon-to-be-lanched SaaS product, Touchpoint.
+Let’s examine the methodology behind crafting our internal product documentation to streamline the development of our SaaS product, Touchpoint.

 At the heart of our product documentation lies a creative and collaborative process.
-Product managers collaborate with designers to create mockups and prototypes of the user interface, along with detailed documentation.
+Product managers collaborate with designers to create mockups and prototypes of the UI, along with detailed documentation.

 This phase involves competitor research, design experimentation, and in-depth discussions about implementation details.
-We lay the foundation for a robust product positioning and a clear development roadmap by addressing crucial questions and aligning with the development team‘s feedback.
+By addressing crucial questions and aligning with the development team’s feedback, we lay the foundation for a robust product positioning and a clear development roadmap.

-Before introducing the documentation to the development team, an internal review takes place among our product managers.
+Before introducing the documentation to the development team, our product managers conduct an internal review.
 During this crucial step, open questions and potential areas for improvement are identified and discussed.
 This peer review ensures that the documentation is precise, coherent, and ready for the development team’s assessment.

 Based on the prepared documentation, the development team evaluates the scope of work required and seeks further clarifications.
 Our documentation is then linked to Jira stories, facilitating seamless integration with the team’s agile workflow.

 The process involves using feedback from the development team.
-This feedback is used to improve the documentation.
-Additionally, it helps to make the implementation process better able to reach the final solution.
+This feedback improves the documentation and helps the implementation process reach the final solution.

-Documentation remains a living entity throughout the development and post-launch phases.
-Queries from developers and the QA team are addressed through Slack channels, and product managers are responsible for ensuring that clarifications are promptly reflected in the documentation.
+Documentation remains a living entity throughout the development phase.
+Queries from developers and the QA team are addressed through Slack channels, and product managers are responsible for ensuring that the documentation promptly reflects clarifications.

 We encourage team members to add comments to the document.
 We also encourage them to have discussions with developers and testers.
 This helps maintain a dynamic documentation ecosystem.

-The documentation uses user stories to explain the page or view.
-It also goes into detail about specific user stories.
+The documentation uses user stories to explain the page or view, going into detail about specific user stories.
 Rich with screenshots, it details the expected user behavior and clarifies interactions between various elements of the product.

 Touchpoint product managers use interlinking to connect general components and rules, streamlining the documentation process and fostering application consistency across different sections.
 Each document contains a header including the most general information and external references about the documentation.